What is Ketamine?

 What is the Recommended Ketamine Infusion Protocol?

-Research shows that ketamine infusions are most effective when administered serially over an initial two week period.
+Research shows that ketamine infusions are most effective when administered serially over an initial two to three week period.
 During that period, 6 infusions are recommended.
 After this, patients will enter the maintenance phase.
-Maintenance infusions are performed on an as-needed basis depending on the symptoms of the individual patient.
+Maintenance or "booster" infusions are performed on an as-needed basis depending on the symptoms of the individual patient.
 Some patients require weekly or bi-weekly ketamine infusions, while others may only need infusions every couple of months, or even as far as 6-months apart.